What are Play Schemas?

 Over the almost century since Piaget coined Behavioural schemata, others have studied and explored the theory of play schema and how it relates to early childhood education.
 I won’t go into the details within this article, but just know that our understanding is growing and evolving.

-Some of the most common schema observed are:
+Some of the most common schema observed in children's play are:

 Why are Play Schema Important in Children's Development?